 Intellectual property (IP)

 All businesses have IP.
 Your business' IP is what sets it apart from its competitors.
 For example, it could be your business name, logos, inventions, product designs or other creative work.

 As your IP is likely to be a valuable asset, it's wise to help secure the future of your business by protecting it legally.
-For information on IP visit our Innovation Website.
+For information on IP visit our Intellectual Property page.